Things to Do in South Korea

 When to Visit

 South Korea offers distinct seasonal experiences, each with unique advantages.
 Spring (April-May) is ideal with mild temperatures (15-20°C), cherry blossoms, and minimal rainfall (100-150mm monthly).
 Expect 20-30% higher accommodation prices during peak bloom periods.
 Summer (June-August) brings heat and humidity (25-30°C) plus monsoon season with heavy rainfall (200-400mm in July).
-However, this is perfect for experiencing vibrant festivals like Boryeong Mud Festival (July).
+However, this is perfect for experiencing lively festivals like Boryeong Mud Festival (July).
 Accommodation drops 15-25% compared to spring.
-Autumn (September-November) rivals spring's popularity with stunning foliage, comfortable temperatures (10-22°C), and low rainfall (50-100mm).
+Autumn (September-November) rivals spring's popularity with impressive foliage, comfortable temperatures (10-22°C), and low rainfall (50-100mm).
 Peak foliage season (mid-October to early November) sees 25-35% price increases.
 Winter (December-March) offers snow-covered landscapes, freezing temperatures (-5 to 5°C), and excellent skiing.
 Accommodation costs drop 30-40%, making it budget-friendly.
 Major festivals include Lunar New Year (January/February) and Cherry Blossom Festival (April).
 Digital nomads and budget travelers should consider winter, while families prefer spring and autumn.
-Summer suits festival enthusiasts and those seeking authentic cultural immersion despite weather challenges.
+Summer suits festival ensoiasts and those seeking authentic cultural immersion despite weather challenges.

 South Korea location map